 People tend to avoid communication if forced to do so on a device they don’t feel comfortable using.
-We’re no longer working on computers alone, but with tablets, smartphones, laptops, notepads, ultrabooks, smartwatches, and paper.
-People on average have five email addresses, three phones, two laptops, and four phone numbers, making it harder and harder to cut through the static.
+We’re no longer working on desktop computers alone, but with tablets, smartphones, laptops, notepads, ultrabooks, smartwatches, and good old paper.
+People on average have five email addresses, three phones, two laptops, and four phone numbers, making it harder and harder to cut through the noise.
 To ensure that important information gets to your employees on the right channels, it’s best to let them work with the one device they know best: their own personal smartphone.

 82% of workers believe that smartphones play a central role in employee productivity.
 And collecting otherwise scattered information on a single device results in US workers saving an average of eighty-one minutes per week at work.